ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 +---------------------+-----+-----------+
 ~~~
 {: #ciphersuite-kty-crv title="JWK Types and Curves for JOSE-HPKE Ciphersuites"}

+## JWK Representation of a JOSE-HPKE Key with HPKE Ciphersuite

 An example is illustrated below for representing a JOSE-HPKE public/private keys.